seize-the-dave/seize-the-dave/PRODUCT_MANAGEMENT.md

 Strategy: how the company is going to reach the vision

+Product initiatives: how we can use product to achieve our strategic goals

-Product initiatives -> solutions (or bets or options)
+Solutions (or bets or options): possible solutions to solve product initiatives

+Product vision: why you are building something and what the value proposition is for the customer

 ## Strategy